How to Foster a Culture of Accountability Among Employees

-According to Philip Turvey, the Executive Director of Anglia Research, it is essential to engage your workforce and sustain your staff’s wellbeing by fostering a culture of accountability.
-He said that this is especially true in the new normal where companies are forced to adopt remote work practices.
+According to Philip Turvey, the Executive Director of Anglia Research, it's essential to engage your workforce and sustain your staff’s well-being by fostering a culture of accountability.
+He says this is especially true in the new normal where companies are forced to adopt remote work practices.

 In this article, we’ll explore how to increase accountability in the workplace, so you can attain both success and satisfaction in your line of work.

-We can also teach you a thing or two on how to measure accountability in the workplace so you can determine whether you’re on the right path towards creating an accountable working environment.
+We can also teach you a thing or two on how to measure accountability in the workplace so you can determine whether you’re on the right path toward creating an accountable working environment.

 With the right tools, promoting accountability in the workplace can be a piece of cake.
 And if you’re looking for the best software solution, there’s no need to look further.

 Rodeo is the all-in-one work operating system that organizes projects and makes running a successful business a little easier.
 It cuts out the distractions, so the team can focus on the real work.

 With Rodeo, you get instant real-time insight into the status and budgets of your projects.
 Its easy and accurate cross-platform time tracking tool makes complaints about 'stupid timesheets' vanish into thin air.
 It lets you draw your estimates straight from your budget and planning.

 You can assign tasks and lock in resources with just a few clicks.
 Rodeo accounts for every second, linking with your account software to prepare your invoice and sending it out automatically.

 If you want to know how to measure accountability in the workplace, you have to consider looking at your staff’s productivity levels.
 When you begin monitoring your staff’s working hours, you can easily appraise how your workers make the most of their time.
 With this, you stay on top of productivity margins and finish projects in an accurate and timely manner since you already know how long it should take to do so.